 Building a Policy:

-Having policies and procedures documented for Security Awareness and Electronic Communication for your organisation is an essential step in reinforcing and clarifying the expectations and responsibilities your business has of its employees.
-An effective Policy on this subject should include:
+Having policies and procedures documented for Security Awareness and Electronic Communication for your organisation is an essential step in reinforcing and clarifying the expectations and responsibilities your business has because of its employees.
+An effective Policy on this subject should include content, such as:

 - Referenced legislation.